Mike Gascoyne: Other activities

 Gascoyne writes columns for several magazines.
 He has appeared in TV shows on Sky Sports F1, commentated for BBC Radio 5 Live Sports Extra on the 2009 Malaysian Grand Prix and temporarily replaced Eddie Jordan on the BBC One coverage of the 2009 Chinese Grand Prix.
 In 2011, Gascoyne became president of the Cambridge Granta Cricket Club, being a passionate cricket fan and player himself.

 Personal life

-Gascoyne currently lives in Oxfordshire with his partner Silvi and his children Joel, Connie and Freddie.

-His nickname "the rottweiler" originates from his time at Tyrrell working under his mentor Harvey Postlethwaite.
+Gascoyne's nickname "the rottweiler" originates from his time at Tyrrell working under his mentor Harvey Postlethwaite.
 Gascoyne was originally called "Harvey's pit bull" by a truckie called "Jolly" but this was later changed to "the rottweiler" and has stuck with him ever since.